Marlboro Man

 The Marlboro Man is a figure that was used in tobacco advertising campaigns for Marlboro cigarettes.
 In the United States, where the campaign originated, it was used from 1954 to 1999.
-The Marlboro Man was first conceived by Leo Burnett in 1954.
+The Marlboro Man was first conceived by advertising executive Leo Burnett in 1954.
 The images initially featured rugged men portrayed in a variety of roles but later primarily featured a rugged cowboy or cowboys in picturesque wild terrain.
 The ads were originally conceived as a way to popularize filtered cigarettes, which at the time were considered feminine.

 The campaign, created by Leo Burnett Worldwide, is said to be one of the most brilliant advertisement campaigns of all time.
-It transformed a feminine campaign, with the slogan "Mild as May", into one that was masculine, in a matter of months.
-The first models were a Navy lieutenant and Andy Armstrong, the ad agency's art supervisor.
-Other early models were Robert Larking, the sales promotion director of Philip Morris; and others from the Leo Burnett ad agency, Lee Stanley and Owen Smith.
-A number of models who have portrayed the Marlboro Man have died of smoking-related diseases.
+It transformed a feminine brand carrying the slogan "Mild as May" into a masculine one in a matter of months.
+Ellen Merlo, the vice president of marketing services at Philip Morris, was quoted in a 1989 Marlboro advertisement: "We perceive Formula One and Indy car racing as adding, if you will, a modern-day dimension to the Marlboro Man.
+The image of Marlboro is very rugged, individualistic, heroic.
+And so is this style of auto racing.
+From an image standpoint, the fit is good.”

 Cowboys proved to be popular, which led to the "Marlboro Cowboy" and "Marlboro Country" campaigns.